 Looking for a .22 pistol can be a daunting challenge.
 Trying to narrow it down to such a small pool can give even the most knowledgeable firearms expert difficulty, let alone someone who is unaffiliated with shooting and the firearms market.
-Here we have compiled a comprehensive article about selecting the best .22 Pistol.
+Here we have compiled a comprehensive article about selecting the best .22 Pistol in 2022.
 We think there is enough information here for you to make a good decision on a firearm that will be a great fit for your needs.

 It’s not as simple as just selecting a single gun or a single type of gun, when compiling this list.
 The uses that shooters who read this article will have, are varied, and they each will need something different.
 We’ve put a lot of different .22 pistols on this list and explained the use cases and different options that are common in the market.
 This information should help you understand the available firearms and avoid the so-called “Saturday Night Specials”, which are known as cheap, poorly made, dangerous firearms, and have at times in history been rampant in the market.